taranjeet/taranjeet.github.io/_posts/2017-12-31-elasticsearch-autocomplete.md

 If we observe our phrase, only the first two suggestion makes sense.
 The reason for so many terms getting matched is the functioning of `match` clause. match includes all the documents which contain `captain OR america OR the`.
 Since the field is analysed using ngram, more suggestions(if present) will get included as well.

-Let’s try using suggestion query for the same phrase `captain america the` .
+Let’s try using the suggestion query for the same phrase `captain america the` .
 Suggestion query is written in a slightly different way.

 {% gist ebc42072c89e62b59b384baeb95ff14c %}